getdnsapi/getdns/README.md

     # git submodule update --init

-From release 1.6.0 getdns uses cmake (previous versions used autoconf/libtool).
+From release 1.6.0 getdns uses CMake (previous versions used autoconf/libtool).
 To build from this release and later use:

     # cmake .
     # make

-If you are unfamiliar with cmake, see our [cmake Quick Start](https://getdnsapi.net/blog/cmake_quick_start/) for how to use cmake options to customise the getdns build.
+If you are unfamiliar with CMake, see our [CMake Quick Start](https://getdnsapi.net/blog/cmake_quick_start/) for how to use CMake options to customise the getdns build.

 As well as building the getdns library two other tools are installed by default: